gmiller123456/vsop87-multilang/README.md

 for most use cases.
 Using the full version eliminates any questions of whether it will be accurate enough.
 If, after trying the full version, the computation isn't fast enough, from there you should experiment with truncated versions.
 The VSOP87A versions are the only versions which include the Moon.
 VSOP87A doesn't include the moon directly, but does include the Earth and the Earth-Moon Barrycenter, and all provided code for the VSOP87A versions include a function to compute the Moon's position from the Earth and EMB.
+Using the versions that provide the velocities is necessary if you want to account for relativistic effects do to the motion of the observer.

 # Truncated versions
 Since the full VSOP87 provides more accuracy than most amateurs require, the algorithm can be shortened by eliminating terms.
 This speeds up the computations, and